Affiliate links on Android Authority may earn us a commission. Learn more.

 Although Intel didn’t direct its comments at any particular party, the company seems keen to stress not only the performance benefits of native x86 apps, but also the strength of its instruction set patent portfolio.
 Clearly, it’s a warning to some perceived threat, and that can only be Microsoft and Qualcomm.

 For a little background, the vast majority of smartphone processors, including Qualcomm’s Snapdragon range, are based on ARM’s instruction set and architecture.
 This differs from Intel’s x86 architecture that the company uses for its processors, and the complications begin to arise when it comes to compiling an operating system and software for a specific processor architecture.
-Older and even many current Windows applications are compiled solely for x86, and so simply won’t run on an ARM-based processor.
+Newer and even many current Windows applications are compiled solely for x86, and so simply won’t run on an ARM-based processor.
 The workaround is to emulate these instructions in software, thereby allowing ARM hardware to run the full suite of Windows applications.

 Of course, it’s up to Microsoft to do what it wants with its operating system, and supporting ARM-based hardware now seems like a core part of the company’s plan to increase the Windows 10 install base on always connected devices.
 However, Intel’s warning is related to the patented portions of its x86 instruction set, many of which are used to speed up execution of a wide range of software tasks, ranging from SIMD math to AES-NI encryption, MMX for audio and graphics, and various security extensions.
 In total, Intel holds some 1,600 patents relating to instruction set implementations.